Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Additional Experiments

 We provide additional end-to-end results comparing \sys to baselines, extending the results from Section~\ref{sec:e2e-results}.
-Here, we provide on-chip results on an L40 GPU, similar to the results in Table~\ref{tab:A100}, but on different hardware.
+Here (Tables~\ref{tab:A100-appendix} and \ref{tab:L40-appendix}), we provide on-device results on A100 and L40 GPUs, for a more extended set of models, relative to the results in Table~\ref{tab:A100}, but on different hardware.